womanium-quantum/Womanium-Quantum-Hackathon-2022/README.md

   ### 11. Predict the orbit of the James Webb space telescope with a quantum algorithm --> *by Herman Kolden*
   https://github.com/womanium-quantum/Predict-the-orbit-of-the-James-Webb-space-telescope-with-a-quantum-algorithm---Herman-Kolden
   > This challenge takes you from start to finish in exponentially fast quantum simulation of classical physics.
 After demonstrating a proof-of-concept implementation in python, you explore how quantum teleportation can bridge the gap to practical applications.
 Finally, your creativity is tested by sketching an end-to-end application of the circuit.
-  ### 12. Ultracold Entrepreneurship Challenge --> *by Womanium*
+  ### 12. Cryogenic Entrepreneurship Challenge --> *by Womanium*
   https://github.com/womanium-quantum/Cryogenic-Entrepreneurship-Challenge---Womanium
   > Dilution refrigerators are in growing demand for ultra-low temperature research and applications.
-Develop a Dilution-refrigerator-as-a-service business model.
+Develop a Dilution-Refrigerator-as-a-Service (DRaaS) business model.
 With this model, anyone who needs a dilution refrigerator can access it with a service model without having to buy their own.
 This would be analogous to provisioning servers on AWS Cloud Computing versus buying, owning and operating on-premise servers.
   ### 13. Video AI Challenge --> *by Womanium*
   https://github.com/womanium-quantum/Video-AI-Challenge---Womanium
   >